 2) Holly Fern

-This type of fern is harder to take care of than other ferns on this list, requiring constant soil moisture without getting the soil soggy and cool temperatures that don’t swing too low at night.
+This type of fern is harder to care for than other ferns on this list, requiring constant soil moisture without getting the soil soggy and cool temperatures that don’t swing too low at night.
 It has long black curved stems with thin green leaves that splay out beautifully.

-It’s in no way related to asparagus, but this fern has long, further like foliage that grows a tuft of fuzzy hair that resembles a small asparagus plant.
+It’s unrelated to asparagus, but this fern has long, further foliage that grows a tuft of fuzzy hair resembling a small asparagus plant.
 Sprenger’s asparagus ferns are also called Fox Tail Ferns.
 Compared to other types of fern houseplants, this one is divisive.
-In several states, it’s considered an invasive plant because of how well it does outside as a ground covering.
+It’s considered an invasive plant in several states because of how well it does outside as a ground covering.
 Your friends or family from the south and southeast might only see this fern as a potted weed, but that doesn’t stop it from being beautiful.

 This is probably the most iconic fern on this list.
-It’s long leaves straddle stems that jut out from the container and hang down.
-It prefers warmer humid temperatures than other ferns, making better suited for warmer climates.
+Its long leaves straddle stems that jut out from the container and hang down.
+It prefers warmer humid temperatures than other ferns, making it better suited for warmer climates.
 Boston Ferns would love to live in a low-lit bathroom!
-Like a lot of ferns, they prefer partial shade, so they’re ideal for a room with lower light.
-You may want to consider a different fern if you’re not looking for a challenge, this fern has a reputation for being hard to keep alive and happy.
+Like many ferns, they prefer partial shade, which is ideal for a room with lower light.
+You may want to consider a different fern if you’re not looking for a challenge; this fern has a reputation for being hard to keep alive and happy.
 However, it rewards love and good care.
 Sword Ferns also make a wonderful outdoor ground cover, creating a dense, tropical effect.

-Called such because it leaves resemble kangaroo’s paws, this fern loves the warmth but doesn’t like a lot of direct sunlight.
-Consider a different fern if your home won’t stay warm consistently throughout the year as this fern cannot handle colder temperatures.
+Called because its leaves resemble kangaroo’s paws, this fern loves the warmth but doesn’t like a lot of direct sunlight.
+Consider a different fern if your home won’t stay warm consistently throughout the year, as this fern cannot handle colder temperatures.
 Photo Credit Etsy Seller

-Microsorium musifolium are novel because of its broad leaves that resemble the scale of a crocodile.
-It is among the most delicate types of fern houseplants and can only survive in high humidity and high temperatures.
-Keep it way from anywhere it might experience a cold breeze or drop in temperature.
+Microsorium musifolium is novel because of its broad leaves resembling a crocodile’s scale.
+It is among the most delicate fern houseplants and can only survive in high humidity and high temperatures.
+Keep it away from anywhere.
+It might experience a cold breeze or a drop in temperature.
 Consider growing this plant out of direct light in the bathroom – it’ll appreciate those hot showers as much as you.